zac-k/phase-ret-dl/README.md

 This file also contains methods to retrieve the phase, using the TIE, from the out-of-focus micrographs, and includes relevant methods such as those for downsampling.

 <sup>1.
-The multislice method is a python implementation of [E. J. Kirkland's C code](http://people.ccmr.cornell.edu/~kirkland/), but runs extremely slowly.
-The code needs to be vectorised to make it run fast enough to use; this is not straightforward.</sup>
+The multislice method is a python implementation of [E. J. Kirkland's C code](http://people.ccmr.cornell.edu/~kirkland/), but is not working at the moment.
+I am correcting the mistakes in my [phaseimaging](https://github.com/zac-k/phaseimaging) library, as well as optimising it to run faster in python.
+Please do not use the multislice functionality in the present repository.
+It will soon be removed and replaced with calls to the aforementioned phaseimaging library.</sup>

 ## [plot.py](https://github.com/zac-k/phase-ret-dl/blob/master/plot.py)